himanshubohra13/ApnaDoctor/README.md

 **Step3 .
 Download the trained models and include them in the models directory of the application.**

-The trained deep learning models can be downloaded from [here].
+The trained deep learning models can be downloaded from [here](https://drive.google.com/drive/folders/1uZqHsfRNjYJ005cLulFSkRJvQoXcgjbY?usp=sharing).

 **Step 4.
 Set up Amazon Transcribe API for speech to text conversion**